THE NAGA GROUP AG (von NuWays AG): BUY

 Analyst: Frederik Jarchow

-expected to be rather moderate with below EUR 1m (eNuW) and should be already considered in the marketing budget for this and next year.

-In a bigger picture, the cooperation with BVB is just another piece that is paving the way towards the vision for 2026 of USD 250m in sales and 40% EBITDA.
-While we consider this vision as rather optimistic, the past has already shown that an incremental positive change in the sentiment could have an enormous effect on the P&L of NAGA.
-The leverage of the joint Group could even scale this effect.
-Still, in our base case scenario we conservatively only anticipating EUR 90m in sales and an EBITDA of EUR 19m (22% EBITDA margin), leaving room for positive surprises.
-Looking into 2024, estimated 15.9m transactions on the back of a slowly revitalizing retail brokerage space should lift sales to EUR 71.8m, assuming an avg revenue per trade of EUR 5.0.
-Synergy effects and ongoing disciplined spending are expected to additionally drive EBITDA that we see at EUR 11.5m.

-Overall, the revitalization of customer activity in the brokerage space, paired with cross-selling and synergy effects arising from the merger should fuel NAGAŽs growth.
-Details on the growth plan
+Overall, the revitalization of customer activity in the brokerage space, paired with cross-selling and synergy effects arising from the merger and important strategic cooperations should fuel NAGAŽs growth going forward.

 Contact for questions: